 Check out our Chick Pinata post to find out how you can create lovely papier mache decorations.

-You may also like 11 Creative Garden Crafts for Kids
+You May Also Enjoy 11 Creative Garden Crafts for Kids

-Create cute saltdough animals using our homemade saltdough recipe and decorate them as keepsakes.
+Create cute salt dough animals and other interesting shapes using our homemade salt dough recipe and decorate them as keepsakes.
 None of the steps are difficult so children of all ages can create masterpieces!

 This craft can be done over a couple of days as you will need to make the dough, create your shapes, bake them and decorate them and glaze them.
 Turn them into magnets by adding glue-on magnets when they are created.